How to properly run a ZEP experiment in the lab

 After all the other test sessions

 Go to the data folder in your project folder, and open the .csv-file(s) that you saved earlier (after previous test sessions).
 Also, open the newly created .csv-file(s) in your local experiment folder.
 Copy the data from the new participants in the new .csv-file, and paste them into the old .csv-file in the project folder underneath the old data.
-You may choose to only copy the participants that you wish to include (and leave out e.g. dummy participants or test sessions that went horribly wrong), or you may choose to copy all new data to the backup file.
+You may choose to only copy the participants that you wish to include (and leave out e.g. dummy participants or test sessions that went horribly wrong).
 Save the .csv-file in your project folder.

 Make sure to always repeat these steps before logging off!
 If you haven’t backed up your data to the project folder, you risk the loss of valuable data!